Suhas3001/E-Commerce-Dashboard-Orders/README.md

 # E-Commerce-Dashboard-Orders
 1. Project Title: E-Commerce Orders Analysis Dashboard with Power BI

-2.
-3. Overview:
+2.Overview:
 Developed an interactive Power BI dashboard to analyze E-Commerce orders for a mobile accessories company operating in 14 countries.
 The project integrates Orders, Customers, and Sales Targets datasets to deliver actionable insights for sales performance, customer segmentation, and business growth.

 3.Key Features: